jeju5/management/cs/aws/aws_developer.md

       AWS::Serverless::LayerVersion -> library
       AWS::Serverless::SimpleTable  -> dynamodb
   ```

+  * Creating a Lambda Function (Example)
+    * How to creat3e
+      * Option 1) upload all the code as a zip to S3 and refer the object in AWS::Lambda::Function block.
+        ```
+        "AMIIDLookup": {
+          "Type": "AWS::Lambda::Function",
+          "Properties": {
+              "Handler": "index.handler",
+              "Role": {
+                  "Fn::GetAtt": [
+                      "LambdaExecutionRole",
+                      "Arn"
+                  ]
+              },
+              "Code": {
+                  "S3Bucket": "lambda-functions",
+                  "S3Key": "amilookup.zip"
+              },
+              "Runtime": "nodejs8.10",
+              "Timeout": 25,
+              "TracingConfig": {
+                  "Mode": "Active"
+              }
+          }
+        }
+        ```
+      * Option 2) wite the code inline for Node.js and Python as long as there are no dependencies for your code.

   * CloudFormation Nested Stacks
     * Nested Stacks allow re-use of CloudFormation code.
     * Allows you to reuse pieces of CloudFormation code in multiple templates, for common use cases like provisioning a load balancer or web server?